Madihaj14/BajajTest/README.md

-# Bajaj  Programming Challenge Solution
+# Bajaj Health Programming Challenge Solution

 This application processes a JSON file to find the first occurrence of a "destination" key and generates an MD5 hash of concatenated values.